unclehowell/datro/static/library/consortium_finance/funding_salesfvr/latest/source/annex-list.rst

 Invoices
 ----------

-This table contains the download links for the Invoices which follow:
+This table contains the download links for the Invoices:

 .. csv-table:: Invoice Download Links
    :file: _static/invoices.csv